 Budgeting lies at the foundation of every financial plan.
-It doesn’t matter if you’re living paycheck to paycheck or earning six figures a year, you need to know where your money is going if you want to have a handle on your finances.
+It doesn’t matter if you’re living paycheck-to-paycheck or earning six figures a year, you need to know where your money is going if you want to have a handle on your finances.
 Unlike what you might believe, budgeting isn’t all about restricting what you spend money on and cutting out all the fun in your life.
-It’s really about understanding how much money you have, where it goes and then planning how to allocate those funds best.
+It’s really about understanding how much money you have and where it goes, and then planning how to allocate those funds best.
 Here’s everything you need to help you create and maintain a budget.

 How to Create a Budget

 The hardest part of creating a budget is sitting down and creating one.
 It’s like staring at a blank piece of paper when you need to write something, and that first step seems like a massive hurdle.
 Don’t worry—I’ve broken down the budget creation process into a few easy to follow steps.
 You’ll be able to sit down and create a basic budget in just a few minutes.

 Once you've taken the time to create a budget, now it’s time to make sure you follow it.
 Budgeting can be like going on a diet—you start with good intentions, but after a few weeks or months you drift away from your plan.
 Don’t let that happen to you.
 Here are a few basic traits that will ensure budgeting success.

 If you’re having difficulty coming up with all of the various expense categories for your budget, use this budget worksheet that can help you organize everything.
 This worksheet has the most common expenses and can help you keep track of everything in an orderly fashion.